Staff Directory

 Jason Behling Infrastructure Manager infrastruturemanager@selkirkfn.com

-Vacant Capital and Community Planning Manager N/A N/A
+Vacant Capital and Community Planning Manager

 Oprah Harper-Johnston Administrative Assistant capitaladmin@selkirkfn.com704

-Danny Van Bibber Water Plant Operator waterworks@selkirkfn.comN/A
+Danny Van Bibber Water Plant Operator waterworks@selkirkfn.com

-Kiefer Johnnie Water Plant Operator waterworks@selkirkfn.comN/A
+Kiefer Johnnie Water Plant Operator waterworks@selkirkfn.com

-Mark Staub Water Plant Operator waterworks@selkirkfn.comN/A
+Mark Staub Water Plant Operator waterworks@selkirkfn.com

-Matthew Fairclough Water Plant Operator waterworks@selkirkfn.comN/A
+Matthew Fairclough Water Plant Operator waterworks@selkirkfn.com

 Gavin Albert Water Plant Operator Trainee waterworks@selkirkfn.com